culture

 Want to swap tourist traps for authentic experiences?
 Here's how Spaniards actually live, and how you can join in.

-I've rounded up the essential Spanish habits, customs, and insider tips to help you look less like a map-wielding outsider and more like someone who belongs.
-We'll cover everything from the rhythm of the Spanish day to the art of the two-kiss greeting, plus that age-old question that stumps even seasoned travellers: how to tip in Spain without the awkwardness.
+I've rounded up the essential Spanish customs, daily habits, and insider tips to help you look less like a map-wielding outsider and more like someone who belongs.
+Lunch at 2pm, dinner after 9pm, two kisses on the cheek, and a pace of life that rewards slowing down.

-The first thing to understand about Spain is that it runs on its own clock.
+The first thing to understand about living like a local in Spain is that the country runs on a clock you might not be used to.

 | Activity | Spanish Time | What Happens |